When I grew up in Germany my mother often saw me as a child, although I was already an adult. As you guessed, she would mother me.

 The Apple itself has a very emotional meaning to me, in addition to all the good things it brings with it, namely the many vitamins and minerals.
 Every Autumn I’d literally long for the apple harvest to finally begin.

-My apple pancakes have to be served immediately every year, and as soon as the apples are FINALLY available in abundance and fresh from the tree.
+My Apple Pancakes have to be served immediately every year, and as soon as the apples are FINALLY available in abundance and fresh from the tree.
 A recipe from childhood that has been with me for a lifetime and is unbeatable delicious.
 The amount of this recipe is therefor for 6 to 8 people, the size of our family used to be.

 When it comes to the question “how thin should the pancake actually be?” there are probably a lot of discussions.
 There are all kinds of preferences.
 If you are one of those people for whom the pancake can’t be thin and crispy enough, my fluffy apple pancake is not for you!
 Unless you like both.